 The Arbitration Law does not make any provisions with respect to third-party participation in arbitration.
-This issue is open for debate and is, in practice, resolved through consultation and agreement among the existing parties, the arbitrators and the third party in question on a case-by-case basis.
+This issue is open for debate and is, in practice, resolved through consultation and agreement among the existing parties, the arbitrators and the third party in question on a case-by-case basis, unless the applicable arbitration rules that the parties have agreed to stipulate otherwise.